A free daily digest of the biggest news stories of the day - and the best features from our website

 Donald Trump is scheduled to moderate a Dec.
 27 Republican presidential debate hosted by Newsmax, but not all Republicans are on board.
 Rep. Ron Paul (R-Texas) said having the "reality television personality" as the moderator was undignified, and the libertarian has sworn that he'll sit out the "circus-like" debate.
 Jon Huntsman similarly declined, saying of Trump: "I'm not going to kiss his ring and I'm not going to kiss any other part of his anatomy."
 (Trump shot back that Paul and Hunstman are "joke candidates.")
 GOP über-strategist Karl Rove even asked the Republican National Committee to cancel the debate.
 But frontrunner Newt Gingrich is in, as is former Sen. Rick Santorum (R-Pa.).
 Must the show go on?

 Actually, a Donald debate will be refreshing: Trump's "bullish, brazen, no-nonsense reality TV style should make for fun viewing," and what's wrong with that? says Raakhee Mirchandani in the Boston Herald.
 Will the "impressively coiffed real estate mogul" find some way to make the debate about himself?
 Of course.
-But he's also promising to make his "pals" running for office tackle some "important but thus-far largely neglected issues.""Why the Donald still matters in prez race"
+But he's also promising to make his "pals" running for office tackle some "important but thus-far largely neglected issues."

 Why not just make it a reality show?
 This "debate" is "one of the stupidest ideas in the history of presidential politics," says Roland Martin at CNN.
-If the RNC won't "quickly denounce this madness" and pull the plug, let's at least have Trump the "political chump" make it a real, "Survivor-style" showdown: "For every candidate that shows up to get quizzed by Trump, we would immediately vote them off the GOP presidential island.""Donald Trump to moderate a GOP debate?
-Now that's a bad joke"
+If the RNC won't "quickly denounce this madness" and pull the plug, let's at least have Trump the "political chump" make it a real, "Survivor-style" showdown: "For every candidate that shows up to get quizzed by Trump, we would immediately vote them off the GOP presidential island."